charly-m/Paradone/README.md

 The project is written in JavaScript and uses [npm](https://npmjs.com) to manage all dependencies.

-Different scripts are available with `npm run`
+Different scripts are available with `npm run <cmd>` where `<cmd>` can be one of the following options:
-- `build` Concatenate and minify the script
+- `build` Concatenate and minify the script to generate the file `dist/paradone.min.js`
+- `clean` Remove temporary files and generated builds and doc
-- `debug` Auto-build on save with source-map
+- `debug` Auto-build on file change with source-map support.
+Generates the file `dist/paradone.js`
+- `doc`   Generate the documentation of the project in `doc/`
+- `help`  Display the available commands and their description
-- `test` Run the tests on the source files
+- `test`  Run all tests once
-- `watch` Run tests on file change
+- `watch` Run tests on each file change

 ### Usage ###